Associate Judge Kyle Napp has won election to a six-year term in the Third Judicial Circuit.

 Burkart had said he got into the race because he was tired of seeing judicial openings going unchallenged by the Republican Party.

-Napp raised more than $80,000, much of which has come from contributions from local attorneys.
+Napp raised more than $80,000, much of which came from contributions from local attorneys.

 Napp said she was very proud of the campaign she ran.